kyrsjo/MiniScatter/README.md

 If you intend to use MiniScatter with Jupyter [4], do this in the shell you plan to start Jupyter before launching `jupyter-notebook`.
 You must also remember to load Geant4 before compiling and running MiniScatter.

-In order to use the graphical interface you need set the following Cmake uptions when installing GEANT4:
+In order to use the graphical interface you need set the following Cmake options when installing GEANT4:
  * `-DGEANT4_USE_OPENGL_X11=ON`
  * `-DGEANT4_USE_QT=ON`
 On Fedora we have also seen that you need the following packages intalled in order to make the GUI work: